 Prof Bart De Strooper, UK DRI Director said: “We are very proud to partner with LifeArc to give an extremely important boost to our translational work, and ultimately to improve the lives of those affected by dementia.
 Together we can think bigger, work more creatively and advance areas of great need with huge promise such as antibody-based therapeutics.
 We are excited to see the progress this brings over the coming years in our race to cures.”

-Dr Adrian Ivinson, COO and Director of the UK DRI said: “This LifeArc partnership is a vote of confidence not only in the UK DRI’s research but also in the field more broadly.
+Dr Adrian Ivinson, COO of the UK DRI said: “This LifeArc partnership is a vote of confidence not only in the UK DRI’s research but also in the field more broadly.
 Neurodegenerative disorders have proven difficult to treat and prevent.
 But our understanding of the root causes of these conditions is improving year by year such that we are ready to explore new therapeutic approaches.
 LifeArc is a terrific partner for the UK DRI to be working with.”

 Since our establishment in 2017, the UK DRI has made great progress in generating the knowledge required to treat neurodegeneration.
 Through fundamental discovery science, UK DRI researchers are revealing the mechanisms underpinning disease and identifying new drug targets for therapies.

 Dr Dave Powell, LifeArc’s Chief Scientific Officer says: “Great strides have been made in dementia research in recent years and we now have huge potential to help patients if we use our expertise to translate it into ways to help them.
 We hope that this partnership will speed up the development of life changing treatments and inspire us all to be bold and do more to help people affected by this condition.”